davidAlgis/imagesToPDF/README.md

 ## Notes

-- Supported input formats: PNG and PSD.
+- Supported input formats: JPEG, PNG and PSD.
 - The script automatically converts PSD files to TIFF while preserving the CMYK color profile and then to PDF.
 - Existing PDFs in the input folder are merged into the output PDF without modification.